stanleychan0507/UBC2023_CapstoneProject/README.md

 ## Non Functional Reequirments

-1.The system shall be quick when getting information in the data-base 1.The system shall be able to have proper python coding standard 1.Will be formatted with black and pylint.
+1. The system shall be quick when getting information in the data-base
+1. The system shall be able to have proper python coding standard
+1. Will be formatted with black and pylint.
-1.Github having proper repositories.
+1. Github having proper repositories.
-1.The system should be user friendly for data scientists.
+1. The system should be user friendly for data scientists.
-1.Providing a storyboard and negotiating with our client..
+1. Providing a storyboard and negotiating with our client..

 # Milstones
 ## Milestone 1 (October 21)